gsemet/Squirrel/README.rst

 Installation
 ============

-Installation is done using the scripts located in the ``install`` directory.
+Installation is done using the ``install.py`` script located in the ``install`` directory.

-Squirrel runs its own virtuelenv, to avoid conflict with installed libraries.
+Squirrel typically runs its own virtuelenv, to avoid conflict with installed Python libraries.

 Prerequisits
 ************